-Approximately eight to ten weeks before the beginning of a term, the E.I. mails out a registration brochure to all current and prospective students.
-The brochure lists all of the courses to be offered that term along with a registration form and specific information about registration procedures and costs.
+Approximately eight to ten weeks before the beginning of a term, the E.I. lists on this Website all of the courses to be offered during that term along with registration forms and specific information about registration procedures and costs.

 Special registration times with evening hours are scheduled before each term for in-person registration.
 Continuing students may register by mail, by fax, or in person.
 New students are required to follow the admission procedures described on the Admission Requirements page and to register in person, either during regular office hours, at the special registration times, or by appointment.
 Before registering, new students must schedule an interview to obtain initial academic guidance.